ropensci/BaseSet/README.md

 #> 8        f    B 0.9460158
 ```

-With fuzzy sets, the number of elements or cardinality is a probability:
+Assuming that the fuzzy value is a probability, we can calculate which
+is the probability of having several elements:

 ``` r
 # A set could be empty